federicamontana/Healthy-Urban-Design-Index/README.md

    ```sh
    pip install -r requirements.txt
    ```

+3. **Download the Zenodo folder:**
+   Download the Zenodo archive, which includes the DATA/, results/, and plots/ directories.

-3. **Run the notebooks:**
+4. **Run the notebooks:**
-   Open the notebooks in Jupyter and run the cells sequentially to perform the data cleaning, indicator creation, and analysis.
+   Open the notebooks in Jupyter and run the cells sequentially.
+If you’ve downloaded the DATA/ folder from Zenodo, you can skip the data cleaning step and start directly from '2_indicators_creation.ipynb' using the pre-cleaned data in DATA/data/.

 ## Installation